antonyc/django-1.6-template/README.md

 instructions](http://postgresapp.com/documentation) to (most importantly) add the `bin/` dir of the Postgres.app to your $PATH.

-* Create a virtualenv, activate it, and install the pip requirements:
+* With the virtualenv activated, install the requirements via pip:

         $ pip install -r requirements.txt